-Threat Attribute Data Evaluation Threat Considerations manufactured by EVRAZ, Portland.
-All other sites: 36 inch DSAW UOE line pipe manufactured by EVRAZ, Camrose documented chronic quality problems.
-Pressure cycling • A pressure cycling and fatigue study was conducted on this segment of pipeline (Enbridge Pressure Cycling Analysis L3R 2015).
-This study concluded that fatigue life in this segment was deemed to be acceptable per the requirements of D02- 110 (2013)-Fatigue Design of New Pipelines.
+Threat Attribute Data Evaluation Threat Considerations 2 Y L anufactured by EVRAZ, Portland.
+Il other sites: 36 inch DSAW UOE line pipe ianufactured by EVRAZ, Camrose documented chronic quality problems.
+Pressure cycling - 3 - 3 2 5 9 > pressure cycling and fatigue study was onducted on this segment of pipeline inbridge Pressure Cycling Analysis L3R 315).
+This study concluded that fatigue life this segment was deemed to be cceptable per the requirements of D02- 10 (2013)-Fatigue Design of New pelines.
 Fluctuating operating pressures, that are typical of liquids pipelines, can activate pre-existing manufacturing defects.
 Nevertheless, the Fatigue Life Analysis design process accounts for the type of pipe selected, the different pressure ranges encountered throughout the pressure cycles, and the operational parameters selected by the operator.
 The main purpose of these calculations is to aid operators in quickly avoiding unacceptable pressure cycling.
 This represents industry best practice, as it allows the operator to be aware of the threat environment, and to pre-emptively mitigate potential threats before they can manifest themselves as a failure.
-Hydrostatic test A review was conducted of Enbridge Specification USPCS-Spec-Hydro-005 "Specification for Pipeline Construction (USA) Pipeline Hydrostatic Testing".
+Hydrostatic test • review was conducted of Enbridge Decification USPCS-Spec-Hydro-005 Specification for Pipeline Construction USA) Pipeline Hydrostatic Testing".
 The L3RP pipeline will be tested to a maximum test pressure of 2003 psi.
 For the seven sites being evaluated, this test pressure ranges from 272% to 457% of maximum operating pressure.
-These represent significant safety factors, ensuring that any manufacturing defects left after the hydrostatic test are not operating at stress levels where they would be considered to be structurally significant.
+These represent significant safety factors, ensuring that any manufacturing defects left after the hydrostatic test are not operating at stress levels where they would be